 - Continue the Certificate Request :

-complete the process.
-Posh-ACME will verify the record and, if successful, generate the certificate.
+is running and press Enter to continue, Posh-ACME will verify the records and, if successful, generate the certificate.

 After a while, in the original terminal, Let’s encrypt will create the SSL certificate and return something like: